ArceLopera/ArceLopera/README.md

 - 💬 Ask me about research methods for psychophysics
-- ⚡ Fun fact: I am learning to play the piano 🎹 and ukulele 🎻
+- ⚡ Fun fact: I am learning how to play the piano 🎹 and the ukulele 🎻

 <br>
 <p align="center">